 Applicants must meet the following qualifications:

-- Applicants must be enrolled in a doctoral degree program at the time of application.
+- Applicants must be enrolled at a doctoral degree granting university at the time of application.

 - Applicants must be enrolled at a university accredited in and having a campus located in the United States.

 - Applicants must have completed all preliminary degree requirements at the time of their application, including having successfully completed comprehensive exams and a dissertation prospectus defense.

 - Applicants must be sponsored by their dissertation adviser.

 - Applicants must be endorsed by their graduate institution.
 If the grant application is successful, grant funds will be distributed through the student’s host institution.